Alex DeBrincat: Junior

 With 65 goals and 127 points in 63 games, DeBrincat won the 2017 Eddie Powers Memorial Trophy for the OHL's leading scorer, as well as the Jim Mahon Memorial Trophy for the top-scoring right winger in the league.
 He was an OHL First-Team All-Star and the recipient of the 2016–17 Red Tilson Trophy, given to the OHL's most outstanding player.
 He followed the OHL awards season by being named the CHL Player of the Year.
 Although Warren Foegele won the Wayne Gretzky 99 Award for the OHL playoffs' most valuable player, DeBrincat led the playoffs in scoring with 13 goals and 38 points in 22 games as the Otters won the J. Ross Robertson Cup for the second time in franchise history.
-The Otters lost the 2017 Memorial Cup finals to the tournament hosts, the Windsor Spitfires of the Ontario Hockey League, but DeBrincat was named to the Memorial Cup All-Star Team.
+The Otters lost the 2017 Memorial Cup finals to the tournament hosts, the Windsor Spitfires of the OHL, but DeBrincat was named to the Memorial Cup All-Star Team.
 DeBrincat finished his OHL career with 167 goals and 332 points in 191 regular season games, and an additional 30 goals and 73 points in 55 postseason games.